ente0/hashCrack/README.md

 ## Usage Overview

 ### Capturing WPA2 Hashes
-To capture WPA2 hashes, follow [this guide on the 4-way handshake](https://notes.networklessons.com/security-wpa-4-way-handshake) and see this [video](https://www.youtube.com/watch?v=WfYxrLaqlN8) to see how the sniffing actually works.
+To capture WPA2 hashes, follow [this guide on the 4-way handshake](https://notes.networklessons.com/security-wpa-4-way-handshake) and see this [video](https://www.youtube.com/watch?v=WfYxrLaqlN8) to see it actually works.
 Capture scripts are provided in the `scripts` folder.

 ### Cracking the Hash
 1. Rename the hash file to `hash.txt` and place it in the `hashCrack` directory.